Tartan Day South 2023 Events

 Event Starts: 7:00 PM | Free

-An evening with EJ Campbell
+An evening of music with Celtic Conundrum

 Location: Icehouse Amphitheater | 107 West Main Street, Lexington SC